mjtmercado/leap-day/A_Trip_to_Memory_Lane.md

 {% include youtubePlayer.html id="7_weSk0BonM" %}

-My intention was if this guy visited my page, he would notice that I was so sad that for the past few days that he did not check me out.
+My intention was if this guy visited my page, he would notice that I was so sad for the past few days that he did not check me out.

 Of course, I also had a song if I saw that this person visited my profile.